 Teacher of Geography

-Forward-thinking and aspirational, Ullswater Community College places learning at the heart of everything it does.
-We recognise and understand difference, celebrate and encourage diversity, promote strengths and support and overcome weaknesses.
-The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-The successful candidate will be subject to an enhanced DBS check.
+The School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+The post holder will be subject to an enhanced DBS check.